spookyGh0st/beatwalls/docs/guide/custom-wallstructures.md

 ## Custom Wallstructures

 You can combine and build on top of existing Wallstructures This is a good way to reduce duplicated Code.
+However Beatwalls is __NOT__ a scripting Language.
+It was written so you dont have to kill yourself making custom Walls and it is perfectly fine if the file gets messy and you copy paste Stuff.

 ```
 # Bottom and top Wall of the tunel